The MIG welding process and more

-In MIG/MAG welding, an arc is created with the power supply through the welding gun between the welding wire being fed and the work piece.
+In MIG/MAG welding, an arc is created with the power source through the welding gun between the welding wire being fed and the workpiece.
 The arc fuses the material being welded and the welding wire, thus creating the weld.
 The wire feeder continuously feeds welding wire through the welding gun throughout the welding process.
 The welding gun also provides shielding gas to the weld.

 The MIG and MAG welding methods differ from each other in that MIG (metal inert gas) welding uses an inert shielding gas, which does not participate in the welding process, while MAG (metal active gas) welding employs an active shielding gas that participates in the welding process.

 Today, MIG/MAG welding is used nearly everywhere in the welding industry.
-The largest users are heavy and medium-heavy industry, such as shipbuilding, manufacturers of steel structures, pipelines and pressurised containers, as well as repair and maintenance businesses.
+The largest users are heavy and medium-heavy industry, such as shipbuilding, manufacturers of steel structures, pipelines, and pressurized containers, as well as repair and maintenance businesses.

-MIG/MAG welding is also commonly used in sheet metal industry, particularly in the car industry, body shops and small industry.
+MIG/MAG welding is also commonly used in the sheet metal industry, particularly in the car industry, body shops, and small industry.
 Hobbyists and home users also most commonly have a MIG/MAG welding machine.

 The wire feeder also allows for starting and stopping the power source and, when using an electronic power source, control the voltage provided by the power source.
 Therefore the power source and the wire feeder are connected with a control cable.
 Additionally, the wire feeder controls the flow of the shielding gas.
 The shielding gas needed in welding is obtained either from a gas tank or from a gas network.

 Kemppi-manufactured MIG welding machines are often modular in structure, and the cooling device, power source, and wire feeder can be freely selected according to the requirements.
 The wire feeder can be detached from the power source, thus making it unnecessary to move the entire welding machine from one worksite to another.